 Got writer’s block?
-Use these “Four Strategies of Creativity” to plan your next move.
+Use the “Four Strategies of Creativity” to plan your next move.

-These four strategies can help you unstick songs and get them finished; they can help you change existing works to create something totally new, and they can help you polish a good song until it’s great.
+These four strategies can help you start new songs and lyrics; get songs unstuck; and finish them.
+They can help you change existing works to create something totally new; they can help you finish challenging first drafts; and they can help you polish a good song until it’s great.

 The four strategies are: